rackerlabs/docs-cloud-monitoring/api-docs/getting-started/send-request-ovw.rst

 To learn about other ways to use Rackspace Cloud API services, see the following resources:

-   -  If you are developing applications or automation, try using `Rackspace SDKs`_, the `Rackspace CLI`_, or `OpenStack client applications`_.
+   -  If you are developing applications or automation, see `OpenStack client applications`_.

    -  For API development, testing and workflow management in a graphical